Are you looking for a quiet place to study, with or without a computer? Or do you need a place to work together with fellow students?

 - Click on a green study space and confirm your reservation.

-You can find the number of your study space on the table.
+- You can find the number of each study space on the desk itself.

 You must first check in before you can use your reserved study space.

 - At the University Library and Law Library you can check in by scanning your LU card.